 Karat on the other hand, has little to do with rabbits, unless you purchase a gold pendant in the shape of a rabbit.
-Karat refers to purity of gold in jewelry.
+Karat refers to purity of gold used in jewelry.

-Thus natural gold is forms a solid solution of gold with other metals including silver, copper and nickel.
+Thus natural gold forms a solid solution of gold with other metals including silver, copper and nickel.
 It is rarely pure (99.9% gold) unless purified to produce a metal devoid of alloys.
-The purer the gold, the more malleable, soft, heavy and noble (resistant to oxidation and corrosion) will be the metal.
+The purer the gold, the more malleable, soft, yellow, heavy and noble (resistant to oxidation and corrosion) will be the metal.
 But most gold is alloyed (combined) with other precious metals and base metals.

 Between these two extremes are the mixtures we often see in jewelry stores, such as 18-karat gold (18/24=0.750 fine) which consists of 75% gold.
-Another common mixture for gold jewelry is 14-karat gold (14/24=0.583 fine) (58.3%); and 12-karat gold (12/24=0.500 fine) that is an alloy containing 50% gold.
+Another common mixture for gold jewelry is 14-karat gold (14/24=0.583 fine) (58.3%); and 12-karat gold (12/24=0.500 fine) is an alloy containing 50% gold.
 Now, 10-karat gold (10/24=0.420 fine) consists of 42% gold.

 If we were to use nickel and silver as alloys with gold, these two metals tend to give gold a subtle white appearance to produce what is known white gold.
 The nickel provides not only a white color, but also gives the metal strength.
-However, some people have allergic reactions to nickel.
+However, some people are allergic to nickel.
 In these cases palladium, platinum, or rhodium can be used to replace nickel in white gold.
 Platinum-group metals are inert like gold, thus they will not produce allergic reactions.
 Other white metals can also be used to alloy with gold such as manganese.
 But again, manganese can cause allergies in some people.

 Most people have the impression there are 16 ounces in a pound.
 Well, this is true if you are weighing something besides precious metals.
-The avoirdupois ounce we use on bathroom scales to weigh ourselves is the unit used to weigh objects in many English speaking countries.
-It is from the Old French aver de peis which is interpreted to mean weight of goods.
+The avoirdupois ounce we use on bathroom scales to weigh ourselves is the unit used to weigh objects in most English speaking countries.
+It is from the Old French aver de peis interpreted to mean weight of goods.

 A troy ounce also contains 31.1 grams while the avoirdupois ounce has 28.35 grams.
+Boy, this gets confusing!

 1 troy ounce=31.1 grams